Her0Zer0/React-With-SpringBoot-Starter/README.md

   * Lombok
   * JPA

   _Also including a ready to develop React app.
-After pulling down the fileset you should be able to both run **npm start** to start the node server for development, and after building for production **npm run build** create a .jar in SpringBoot that captures the built React application._
+After pulling down the fileset you should be able to both run **"npm start"** to start the node server for development, and after building for production **"npm run build"** create a .jar in SpringBoot that captures the built React application._

 ## 2. Create your own
   Prerequisites: Node and npm should be installed (https://nodejs.org/en/)